Marker Logo

 Settlements & Settlers.
 A significant historical month for this entry is February 1867.

 Location.
 36° 45.676′ N, 83° 41.736′ W. Marker is in Pineville, Kentucky, in Bell County.
-Marker is at the intersection of Kentucky Avenue and Pine Street (Kentucky Highway 66), on the right when traveling east on Kentucky Avenue.
+It is at the intersection of Kentucky Avenue and Pine Street (Kentucky Highway 66), on the right when traveling east on Kentucky Avenue.
 Located in front of the Bell County courthouse.
 Touch for map.
 Marker is in this post office area: Pineville KY 40977, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Bell County War Dead Memorial (here, next to this marker); Joshua Fry Bell (here, next to this marker); Daniel Boone's Trail (within shouting distance of this marker); Cumberland Ford (approx. 0.2 miles away); The Wilderness Road (approx. 0.4 miles away); Chained Rock (approx. 0.6 miles away); Wallsend Mine (approx. 0.6 miles away); Wilderness Road Cemetery (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Bell County War Dead Memorial (here, next to this marker); Joshua Fry Bell (here, next to this marker); Daniel Boone's Trail (within shouting distance of this marker); Cumberland Ford (approx. 0.2 miles away); The Wilderness Road (approx. 0.4 miles away); Chained Rock (approx. 0.6 miles away); Wallsend Mine (approx. 0.6 miles away); Wilderness Road Cemetery (approx. 1.2 miles away).
 Touch for a list and map of all markers in Pineville.

 Markers at the Courthouse image.
 Click for full size.

-Photographed By Craig Swain
+Photographed by Craig Swain

 2. Markers at the Courthouse